Bimini Travel Guide

 Check the website rwbimini.com for restaurant hours.

-Big Game has a lot of amenities and 2 restaurants.
-The main restaurant offers an extensive menu with indoor and outdoor seating overlooking the marina.
-They serve breakfast, lunch, and dinner and have nightly specials.
+Bimini Big Game has 2 restaurants.
+The main restaurant offers an extensive menu with indoor and outdoor seating overlooking the marina, serving breakfast, lunch, and dinner and have nightly specials.

 Ebbie & Pat’s has the best Grouper fingers, a nice patio, and a fantastic view.